alexjperkins/swallowtail/s.binance/README.md

 # s.binance

-The binance service used to execute trades & check accounts.
+The binance service is used to execute trades & check accounts.